-- the name, address and single identification number of the taxpayer issuing the invoice - the name, address and the single tax identification number of the customer - the trade register number, bank account number - the date of the invoice and serial number of the invoice - a description and the quantity of the goods or the extent of the services - the tax rate and the corresponding tax, the price excluding tax and the total amount with taxes included - the tax system and the tax department on which it depends for its professional tax obligations.
+- the name, address and single identification number of the taxpayer issuing the invoice - the name, address and the single tax identification number of the customer - · the trade register number, bank account number - the date of the invoice and serial number of the invoice - a description and the quantity of the goods or the extent of the services - the tax rate and the corresponding tax, the price excluding tax and the total amount with taxes included - the tax system and the tax department on which it depends for its professional tax obligations.

-The price must be indicated in CFA francs.
 Electronic invoicing is not yet allowed in the Congo.